 - Election dates:

-- Gubernatorial, local, and constitutional delegates: April 11 first round, May 9 gubernatorial runoffs
+- Gubernatorial, local, and constitutional delegates: May 15–16, June 13 gubernatorial runoffs

 - Win threshold: 50 percent